jiu-lin107141137/Quantum-Experiment/bb84/README.md

     ```
 2. Alice performed X-gate on Qi if base[i] = 1<br>
 3. Alice perfromed Hadamard-gate on Qi if key[i] = 1<br>
-    Now, each qubit is in the 1 of the 4 states, <br>
+    Now, each qubit is in one of the four states, <br>
     ```
         |0>, |1>, |+> and |->
     ```